nabeel-ahsan/basketball_scoreboard/README.md

 # 🏀 Basketball Scorecard

 A solo project built as part of the **Scrimba Full Stack Developer Path**.
-This app simulates a live basketball scorecard where users can add points and track game progress in real time.
+This app simulates a live basketball scorecard where users can add points and track game progress in real time and declares the winner.

 ---